PeachyDB-Inc/PeachyDB/examples/Readme.md

 ## Test 1
 `peachdb_client_cqldb.cpp`

-This is a stress test for the client and is meant to stress test various scenarios.
+This is a stress test for the client for testing various scenarios.

 If you run the command `peachdb_client_cqldb` you get the following Usage: